xjm/drupal_core_release/README.md

 ### Release notes (Drupal 8 only)

+The release notes automatically incorporate lists of issues in `rn_issues.txt` if it is available.
+To generate this with the [Core issue metrics sandbox](https://www.drupal.org/sandbox/xjm/core_metrics) sandbox:

+1. Update `src/triage/QueryBuilder.php` in the metrics project as needed.
+2. Execute the query set on staging:
+   `bash build_run_queries.sh core_release`
+3. Run the PHP script provided in the core metrics project to build the release notes and place it within the root of this project:
+   `php /path/to/core_metrics/core_release/core_release.php > ./rn_issues.txt`

 #### `./posts.sh -r`

 Generate a template for the release notes for the patch release (Drupal 8 only).
 You will be prompted to enter the release number for Drupal 8.